sematext/docs/docs/monitoring/tag-aliases-support.md

 ## What are Tag Aliases?

 Tag aliases are name-value pairs used to identify a group of tag values i.e. alias for a group of tags.
-For example, user can create a tag alias `env:prod` which identifies a set of hosts running in prod setup.
-So user can define this tag alias and map it set of `os.host` tag values.
-Tag aliases can be defined from UI, configured in agent or automatically sent by agents.
+For example, to identify the set of hosts running in a production environment, define `env:prod` tag alias and map it set of `os.host` tag values from production machines.
+Tag aliases can be defined from UI, configured in the agent and some are automatically sent by agents.
+All tag aliases except user-defined aliases are sent periodically by agent and are purged periodically in Sematext Cloud.

 ## Automatic Tags Aliases from agent

 The Infra Agent automatically collects following tag aliases and sends them periodically to Sematext Cloud.
-These tag aliases are purged periodically.
 It is not recommended to use these names in configured/user-defined tag aliases.

 ### Cloud metadata